 Yeung AWK, Heinrich M and Atanasov AG (2018) Ethnopharmacology—A Bibliometric Analysis of a Field of Research Meandering Between Medicine and Food Science?
 Front.
 Pharmacol.
 9:215. doi: 10.3389/fphar.2018.00215

-Keywords: bibliometrics, ethnopharmacology, ethnobotany, ethnomedicine, medicinal plant, folk medicine, herbal drugs, herbals, botanicals, botanical drugs, traditional folk remedies, ethnopharmacology research, traditional healing, phytochemicals, plants and their health effects, complementary and alternative medicine, traditional medicine, ethnopharmacology science field.
+Keywords: bibliometrics, ethnopharmacology, ethnobotany, ethnomedicine, medicinal plant, folk medicine, herbal drugs, herbals, botanicals, botanical drugs, traditional folk remedies, ethnopharmacology research, traditional healing, phytochemicals, ethnopharmacology as a science, plants and their health effects, complementary and alternative medicine, traditional medicine, ethnopharmacology science field.

 The International Natural Product Sciences Taskforce (INPST) maintains up-to-date lists with conferences, grants and funding opportunities, jobs and open positions, and journal special issues with relevance for the area of phytochemistry and food chemistry, pharmacology, pharmacognosy research, and natural product science.